AstroMusers/lsst-strong-lens-data-challenge/README.md

 4. Set the `data_dir` attribute in your `config.yml` file to the path where you downloaded the data challenge data

-5. Run the `organize_data.py` script to produce .jpgs in the format that Tensorflow is expecting
+5. Run the `organize_data.py` script to preprocess the data and produce .npz files in the format that Tensorflow is expecting